Mother Gothel’s Hazelnut Soup Recipe from Tangled

 Mother Gothel may have actually known best when it comes to hazelnut soup.

-I also recommend you use a cast iron pan – like a dutch oven or deep bottomed frying pan – to make the soup.
-Not just because the movie proves that cast iron are multi-use though.
+I also recommend you use a cast iron pan—like a Dutch oven or deep-bottomed frying pan—to make the soup.
+Not just because the movie proves that cast iron is multi-use though.
+Cast iron really does provide a consistent amount of even heat that will cook the soup to perfection.

 Roasting Whole Hazelnuts